Different between console.dir vs console.log in javascript

 The console

-is the object in JavaScript used to log the variables, strings, and data structures during debugging applications in the browser.
+object in JavaScript serves the purpose of logging variables, strings, and data structures during the debugging process in a browser.

 Comparision Console.log with console.dir in javascript